LANDIS-II-Foundation/Extension-Output-Biomass-Reclass/docs/index.md

 # What is the Biomass Reclassification Output Extension?

-This extension summarizes output from any biomass-compatible extensions, including NECN, PnET, and Biomass Succession.
-The Biomass Reclassification Output extension reclassifies sites into forest types dependent upon species dominance at that site.
+This extension summarizes output from any extensions.
+The Biomass Reclassification Output extension reclassifies sites into forest types dependent upon species biomass dominance at that site.
 Dominance is determined by total biomass per species at the site.

 # Release Notes